 Soliciting funds is looked down upon, with the majority of the organization happy to hand off the responsibility to the development director.
 The immediate impact is the piling expectations on one person – which he could struggle to handle.

-Once again, we face a situation which cannot be fixed instantly.
+Once again, we face a situation that cannot be fixed instantly.
 One part of the solution is sensitizing your staff to the realities of fundraising – of how crucial it is and why it is always their problem.

 “Most people in the organization (across positions) act as ambassadors and engage in relationship building.
 Everyone promotes philanthropy and can articulate a case for giving.
 Fund development is viewed and valued as a mission-aligned program of the organization.
 Organizational systems are established to support donors.
 The executive director is committed and personally involved in fundraising.” – Simone Joyaux, ACFRE, Strategic Fund Development